ritikaawasthy/Music-Quiz/README.md

 # Music Quiz
- Imade this fun quiz using javascript andchalk
+ I made this fun quiz using javascript and chalk